alinnert/generic-store/README.md

 }
 ```

+If you're not using React you can access the data in your store with `store.state`.
+E.g. `store.state.items`

 ### Update stores

 To update a store's state you can use the `.set()` method.
 I recommend to export functions from your store that handles all the updating: